How can you embrace the change that occurs after recovery begins?

 2: We are addressing any mental health issues that arise or have been ignored – with the help of professionals, of course (we did the self-help thing, remember?)

-3: We change our social circles.
+3: Change your social circles.
 This is one of the toughest things to do, especially as a teen!
 There are, however, wonderful sober teens and sober communities out there!

 4: Learn how to have fun without drugs and alcohol.

-5: Surround ourselves with like-minded people whose love and support is unconditional.
+5: Surround yourself with like-minded people whose love and support is unconditional.

 6: Learn how to say no. Healthy boundaries will save your ever-lovin’ bums.